 The methodology is based on Recommendation ITU-R S.741-2.
-A set of carrier-to-interference (C/I ) calculations are performed following the geometrical considerations of Recommendation ITU-R S.740 and an interference adjustment factor is calculated as shown below to take into consideration the frequency offset situations as well as the difference in the bandwidths between the wanted and the interfering carriers.
+A set of carrier-to-interference (C/I ) calculations, using power values submitted by notifying administrations in items C.8.a.1/C.8.b.1 (i.e. the maximum value of the peak envelope power/the total peak envelope power) of Appendix 4 for both wanted and interference carrier levels, are performed following the geometrical considerations of Recommendation ITU-R S.740 and an interference adjustment factor is calculated as shown below to take into consideration the frequency offset situations as well as the difference in the bandwidths between the wanted and the interfering carriers.
 These C/I values are then compared with the required C/I values derived from the criteria appearing in Table 2 of § 3.2 below which contains a set of single entry interference criteria to protect different types of carriers.
 In the case of required C/I values agreed by administrations and communicated to the Bureau, the calculated C/I values will be compared with these mutually agreed C/I values.